Covid-19 - who is really to blame,

 the science, several possible cures and a few absurdities.

 The material only covers a period to about early May 2020, after which time the number of references exploded.
 Some later perspectives are provided but for the most part this is a summary of early views and knowledge.
 Two of the most notable developments by early June 2020 were that Professor Ferguson's work in advising the government based on an assumed R value as low as 2.4 led to the disease being treated as far less serious than might have otherwise been the case.
 The delay in 'lockdown' in the UK cost many lives - probably tens of thousands.
 The second point is that genetic studies of the virus showed that there was no such thing as 'patient zero', a single person arriving in the UK and from which all other cases derived.
 It is postulated that there were as many as 1300 cases brought into the UK, mainly from Europe (Spain, Italy etc) during the early period, and that closing the borders then could have dramatically reduced the UK infection rate.
-Closing the borders or quarantining arrivals commencing mid June 2020 seems a particularly good example of ineptitude and political posturing, even by the standards of Priti Patel.
+Closing the borders or quarantining arrivals commencing mid June 2020 seemed a particularly good example of ineptitude and political posturing.

 SYNOPSIS of Covid 19 section.